 The electrical drive system uses power stored in a dedicated high-voltage, high-capacity, lithium-ion battery pack, independent of the normal 12-volt battery.
 This is charged by a regenerative braking energy system, also working through the ERAD.

-LRX also incorporates Hill Descent Control and Land Rover's acclaimed and user-friendly Terrain Response system, which optimizes vehicle drivability and comfort, as well as maximizing Traction.
+LRX also incorporates Hill Descent Control and Land Rover's acclaimed and user-friendly Terrain Response system, which optimises vehicle drivability and comfort, as well as maximising Traction.
 On LRX, this has five modes, including the new and efficiency-focused 'Eco' mode.
-Principally for on-road use, this configures all the integrated elements of the car's system for optimized fuel economy.
-The other four Terrain Response modes provided are sports (also new), general driving, sand and 'grass/gravel/snow' (a single program for slippery surfaces).
+Principally for on-road use, this configures all the integrated elements of the car's system for optimised fuel economy.
+The other four Terrain Response modes provided are sports (also new), general driving, sand and 'grass/gravel/snow' (a single programme for slippery surfaces).